sagamedia - docuseries - wdr - our very own farm

 Mira and Daniel’s rare Swedish flower hens have offspring: the chicks get a new home in a converted trailer.
 The other farmers also rely on their young animals: Holger and Peter from Münsterland are training the foal Santa Gracia for the first competition.
 Meanwhile, Kathy and Sven take a big step with their sons Tom and Teo: they start a new life as organic farmers and breed pigs, goats, sheep and chickens.
 Kathy relies on old, rare breeds and wants to set an example that animal husbandry can also be sustainable.

-First aired on: 14/02/2022 and in the ARD media library
+First aired on: 14/02/2022 and in the ARD MEDIA LIBRARY

 sagamedia - docuseries - wdr - our very own farm - episode 4